KartKrewDev/RingRacers/README.md

 ## Disclaimer

+Dr. Robotnik's Ring Racers is a work of fan art made available for free without intent to profit or harm the intellectual property rights of the original works it is based on.
 Kart Krew Dev is in no way affiliated with SEGA Corporation.
 We do not claim ownership of any of SEGA's intellectual property used in Dr. Robotnik's Ring Racers.

 # Development